 Abstract: This paper examines the effects of armed conflicts between drug gangs in Rio de Janeiro's favelas on student achievement.
 We explore variation in violence that occurs across time and space when gangs battle over territories.
 Within-school estimates indicate that students score less in math exams in years in which they are exposed to drug battles.
 Our findings suggest that the effect of violence increases with conflict intensity, duration, and proximity to exam dates; and decreases with the distance between the school and the conflict location.
 Finally, we find that school supply is an important mechanism driving the achievement results; armed conflicts are associated with higher teacher absenteeism, principal turnover, and temporary school closings.

-Learning to Punish.
-Resource Windfalls and Political Accountability (with Claudio Ferraz), 2014. [new version coming soon]
+Learning to Select.
+Resource Windfalls and Political Accountability (with Claudio Ferraz), 2014. [manuscript under request]

 Abstract: We use exogenous variation from oil-based revenues paid to local governments in Brazil to test whether voters reward incumbent mayors for increasing government spending and whether this reward varies over time as voters learn about the source of revenues and public service delivery.
 We find that an unexpected increase in oil-based revenues increase reelection rates for incumbents in the short-run.
 However, when we look over different elections allowing voters to learn about the revenue windfall and public goods' provision, we find different results.
 The reelection rates of incumbents, in elections that occur 10 years after the beginning of the oil boom, is lower when municipalities had an early oil windfall, when a large share of voters are informed (i.e.high media penetration and educated), and when public services and local development have not improved over the past decade.